Xchkoo/Xchkoo.github.io/README.md

 # Xchkoo.github.io
-oh ya!the first website of me!
+oh ya!the first website of mine!